VebjornRiiser/rtl-haos/README.md

 ---

-## 🧨 Maintenance: The "Nuke" Button
+## 🧨 Maintenance: Cleanup & Radio Restart

+RTL-HAOS exposes two maintenance buttons on the **Bridge** device to help with stale entities or a stuck radio process.

+### 🧹 Delete Entities (Press 5x)

 If you change batteries or remove devices, old entities may linger in Home Assistant.
-RTL-HAOS provides a cleanup tool.
+This cleanup tool clears the **MQTT Discovery configs** RTL-HAOS created.

-1. Navigate to **Settings** → **Devices** → **RTL-HAOS Bridge**
+1. Navigate to **Settings** → **Devices**
+2. Open your Bridge device (named like `rtl-haos-bridge (xxxxxxxxxxxx)`)
-2. Find the button **"Delete Entities (Press 5x)".**
+3. Find the button **"Delete Entities (Press 5x)"**
-3. Press it **5 times within 5 seconds.**
+4. Press it **5 times within 5 seconds**

 What happens?
-  -  The bridge scans the MQTT broker for all entities it created.
+- RTL-HAOS scans retained Home Assistant discovery topics (`homeassistant/+/+/config`) for devices whose `manufacturer` contains `"rtl-haos"`.
-  -  It sends empty payloads to remove the "Discovery" configs.
+- It publishes empty retained payloads to remove those discovery configs.
-  -  Home Assistant instantly removes the devices.
+- Home Assistant removes the devices/entities almost immediately.
-  -  Valid devices will reappear automatically the next time they transmit data.
+- Valid devices reappear automatically the next time they transmit data (discovery is republished on the next reading).

+⚠️ Note: This scan matches on `manufacturer: rtl-haos`, so if you run **multiple RTL-HAOS bridges on the same broker**, it can remove discovery entries for *all* of them.

+### 🔁 Restart Radios

+If `rtl_433` gets wedged (USB hiccup, driver weirdness, no packets flowing), you can restart the radio processes without rebooting the host/add-on.

+1. Navigate to **Settings** → **Devices** → your Bridge device
+2. Press **"Restart Radios"**

+What happens?
+- RTL-HAOS terminates the running `rtl_433` process(es).
+- The radio manager automatically re-launches them.
+- The Radio Status entity will briefly show **"Rebooting..."**, then return to normal scanning/online behavior.

+Notes:
+- **Delete Entities** clears discovery/entities; it does *not* restart anything.
+- **Restart Radios** restarts `rtl_433`; it does *not* restart Home Assistant or the container/add-on.

 ---